lelegard/arm-cpusysregs/README.md

   -l : list the names of all supported Arm64 system registers -p : summary of supported PAC features
   -s : summary of CPU features
-  -v : verbose, display register analysis and fields
+  -S : same as -s but read registers at EL0 (maybe partial, may fail) -v : verbose, display register analysis and fields
 ~~~